Xen Kria SOM Starter Kits Support

 #then remove the SD card and reinsert and go back to the beginning of this section to start from creating partition 3 again.

-Plug the SD card into Starter Kit and turn on the power.
-If you used Yocto to generate the Xen artifact - it will automatically boot Xen- you can move to the next section.
+Plug the SD card into the Starter Kit and turn on the power.
+If you used Yocto to generate the Xen artifact, Xen is automatically booted; you can move to the next section.

-If you used PetaLinux to generate Xen artifacts, you should automatically get to u-boot command prompt.
-Enter this to load xen_boot_sd.scr to 0xc00000 and source the script to boot xen:
+If you use PetaLinux to generate Xen artifacts, you automatically get to the U-Boot command prompt.
+Enter this to load xen_boot_sd.scr to 0xc00000 and source the script to boot Xen:

-For KV260, SD card is on mmc, therefore use the following commands to boot:
+For KV260, SD card is on mmc, so use the following commands to boot:

 load mmc 1:1 0xc00000 xen_boot_sd.scr #KV260 only!